oriuminc/jenkins-inception/README.md

 You may view the available tasks from the project root by running `rake -D` (for full descriptions) or `rake -T` (for short descriptions)

+More coming soon...

+#### Self-hosted Chef Server

+Coming soon...

 Known Issues
 ------------

-  - Seemed that any restart of the VM causes Jenkins to be unavailable from the host, even though it's still running.
+  - Seems that any restart of the VM causes Jenkins to be unavailable from the host, even though it's still running.

 To Do